INAQS/INAQS.github.io/README.md

-Just a landing page for INAQS code and documentation.
+Just a landing page for INAQS code and documentation; see it live at [inaqs.github.io](https://inaqs.github.io)